Scott-Zeta/LeetCode/Level_1/Day_13_HashMap/299. Bulls and Cows/README.md

 secret.length == guess.length
 secret and guess consist of digits only.

+Approach 2: One Pass
+Intuition

+Let's optimize approach 1 by building the hashmap during the strings' parsing.
+That would allow us to reduce the number of passes to one.

+Algorithm

+Initialize the number of bulls and cows to zero.

+Initialize the hashmap to count characters.
+During the iteration, secret string gives a positive contribution, and guess - negative contribution.

+Iterate over the strings: s is the current character in the string secret and g - the current character in the string guess.

+If s == g, update bulls counter: bulls += 1.

+Otherwise, if s != g:

+Update cows by adding 1 if so far guess contains more s characters than secret: h[s] < 0.

+Update cows by adding 1 if so far secret contains more g characters than guess: h[g] > 0.

+Update the hashmap by marking the presence of s character in the string secret: h[s] += 1.

+Update the hashmap by marking the presence of g character in the string guess: h[g] -= 1.

+Return the number of bulls and cows.

+Implementation

+To further optimize the Java solution, one could use an array instead of hashmap because there are known problems with Java HashMap performance.
+Another small improvement is to replace string concatenation by a StringBuilder.

+Complexity Analysis

+Time complexity: \mathcal{O}(N)O(N), we do one pass over the strings.

+Space complexity: \mathcal{O}(1)O(1) to keep hashmap (or array) h which contains at most 10 elements.

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.